 |Fox Terrier||147 million|

 The number of scent receptors isn’t everything.
-However, it does tell us a lot regarding the quality of these dogs’ noses.
-And when compared to humans, we don’t stand a chance.
+However, it does tell us a lot regarding the quality of a Beagle’s nose.
+And when compared to humans, we just don’t stand a chance.

 As you may have guessed, a better nose means better accuracy in tracking down game.
-It’s a huge reason why Beagles are such fantastic hunting companions.
-Without their nose, it’s hard to say if they’ll would still have hunting jobs.
+It’s a big reason why Beagles are such fantastic hunting companions.
+Without their noses, it’s very unlikely they would still have these hunting jobs.

 A signature physical trait of the Beagle is the floppy long ears.
 But did you know there was a specific purpose of their ears?
 No, it’s not just to make them look adorable and cute.
 In fact, the ears actually help with their smell.